evb123/oceanography-visualizations/README.md

 # oceanography-visualizations
 Examples of data visualizations created for oceanography research.
 Created using MatLab, Microsoft and other softwares.

-See PNG files of visualizations in the code repo or navigate to the wiki for easy viewing.
+Please navigate to the [wiki](https://github.com/evb123/oceanography-visualizations/wiki) for easy viewing.